koengr/QCforBusiness/_applications/cybersecurity.md

 ---
 layout: default
-title: 3 The impact on cybersecurity
+title: "The impact on cybersecurity"
 nav_order: 3
 ---

-## The impact on cybersecurity
+# The impact on cybersecurity

 In the world of quantum computers, the most convincing exponential speedup lies in codebreaking.
 Anyone who wants to understand the impact of quantum computers, will need to know their basics of cryptography.
 Let’s start at the beginning.

-### Cryptography is much more than just secrecy
+## Cryptography is much more than just secrecy

 Why do we actually use cryptography?
 Pretty much everyone will immediately think of: